20LitersAdmin/filterbuildscheduler/README.md

 5. Write tests until everyone is happy (*Ross*) because TDD is real.
 12. Monthly report: structure and auto-send on first of every month
 13. Tests for new comments fields: parts, materials, components, technologies
+14. Remove the redundent fields from Part and Material (after copying stuff over)
+15. All the monetize calls on models are redundent.
+See supplier_part for a good example
+16. Test for new models: supplier, supplier_part, supplier_material

 66. SUPPLIERS model with:
   - Name